top of page

 From Vision to Reality: A Collaborative Effort

-Despite our designer's reassignment, I actively drove the project forward including designing the access workflow, developing wireframesin Figma, refining requirements, and collaborating with engineers to rebuild the underlying permissions service, the new RBAC tool, and ultimately, migrate our 200 users to the updated system.
+Despite our designer's reassignment, I actively drove the project forward including designing the access workflow, developing wireframes in Figma, refining requirements, and collaborating with engineers to rebuild the underlying permissions service, the new react-based RBAC tool, and ultimately, migrating 200+ internal users to the updated system.

-Furthermore, I conducted interviews with representatives across every department to understand departmental workflows, tool usage patterns, and tailor user group configurations.
-This detailed approach ensured minimal disruption during user migration, testing, and support phases.
+Additionally, I interviewed representatives from each department to gain insights into workflows and tool usage and to adjust user group configurations accordingly.
+This thorough approach minimized disruptions during the migration, testing, and support phases.

 Impact and Outcomes: A Streamlined and Secure Landscape